Let’s look at some of the must-have barber supplies that every barber should have!

 Aftershave lotion acts as an antiseptic, disinfecting cuts and keeping infection at bay.
 It is also a secondary lubricant, which reduces irritation and stinging after you’ve removed the primary lather from your client’s skin.

-One of the best things about providing aftershave is that it allows you to return your client’s attention to you for a longer time than just giving him or her a towel.
+One of the best things about providing aftershave is that it allows you to return your client’s attention to you longer than just giving him or her a towel.
 You can continue talking with each other (or have another line waiting its turn to continue chatting with your current customer).

-You don’t have to worry about getting any in their eyes; if they have their eyes open when using most aftershaves, there’ll be no problem at all—if they do get the product in their eyes by accident though, simply tell them not to rub their eyes and then flush them out with water or some other eyewash solution.”
+You don’t have to worry about getting any in their eyes; if they have their eyes open when using most aftershaves, there’ll be no problem at all—if they do get the product in their eyes by accident, though, simply tell them not to rub their eyes and then flush them out with water or some other eyewash solution.”

 Scissors and Comb

 As a barber, you’ll also need to have a sharp pair of scissors on hand at all times.
-The best type will be one that is made of high-quality stainless steel and has a comfortable grip for long hours behind the chair.
-Scissors should be easy to clean and sanitize and should not be used for any other purpose except cutting hair.
+The best type will be made of high-quality stainless steel and has a comfortable grip for long hours behind the chair.
+Scissors should be easy to clean and sanitize and not be used for any other purpose except cutting hair.
 They should feel comfortable in your hand, with the correct weight and size for how you like to hold your tools.

 Straight Razor